demdecuong/demdecuong/README.md

 ## I'm a Data Scientist, AI Engineer, and Sports enthusiast!!

 <!-- - 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]! -->
-- 🌱 I’m working at AIA as Data Scientist, Ex-VinBrain (proud to be apart of them)
+- 🌱 I’m working at FPT Software as AI Scientist, Ex-VinBrain (proud to be a part of them)
-- 🌱 I’m currently learning DevOps, Cloud, Recent Advances in NLP and Deep Learning 🤣
+- 🌱 I’m currently learning insurance, business, and start-up
 - 👯 I’m looking to collaborate with other Data/Applied Scientist
-- 🥅 2022 Goals: Learn more about K8s, MLOps
+- 🥅 2024 Goals: Advance setup of terrarium 🌱
-- ⚡ Fun fact: I love cycling and watching fish swim
+- ⚡ Fun fact: I love cycling and terrarium

 <!-- ### Connect with me: